-A. For water boilers.
-Water boilers shall be equipped with a manual reset type low-water cutoff device.

-1. Low-water cutoff devices shall be mounted so that activation of the device does not damage the boiler or reset the device.

-2. Low-water cutoff devices shall be capable of being tested without draining the boiler system.

-3. Manually operated and power-actuated isolation valves between the low-water cutoff and the boiler are prohibited.

-4. Delay functions incorporated in any low-water cut-off device requires pre-approval by the code official.
-Delay functions shall be installed in accordance with the manufacturer's instructions.

-5. In installations where two or more low-water cutoffs are installed, the cutoffs shall be separately piped where feasible.

-B. For forced circulation boilers.
-Boilers that require forced circulation to prevent overheating shall have a flow-sensing device installed.

-1. Flow-sensing devices shall be mounted so that activation of the device does not damage the boiler or reset the device.

-2. Flow sensing devices shall be testable without draining the boiler system.

-3. Delay functions incorporated in any flow-sensing device require pre-approval by the code official.
-Approved delay functions shall be installed in accordance with the manufacturer's instructions.

-C. For steam boilers.
-Every steam boiler shall be equipped with two low-water cutoffs.
+- A. For low-pressure water boilers.
+Low-pressure water boilers shall be equipped with a manual reset type low-water cutoff device. - 1.
+Low-water cutoff devices shall be mounted so that activation of the device does not damage the boiler or reset the device. - 2.
+Low-water cutoff devices shall be capable of being tested without draining the boiler system. - 3.
+Manually operated and power-actuated isolation valves between the low-water cutoff device and the boiler are prohibited. - 4.
+Delay functions incorporated in any low-water cut-off device requires pre-approval by the code official.
+Delay functions shall be installed in accordance with the manufacturer's instructions. - 5.
+In installations where two or more low-water cutoff devices are installed, the cutoffs shall be separately piped where feasible. - B. For forced circulation boilers.
+Boilers that require forced circulation to prevent overheating shall have a flow-sensing device installed in lieu of, or in addition to, the low-water cutoff device. - 1.
+Flow-sensing devices shall be mounted so that activation of the device does not damage the boiler or reset the device. - 2.
+Flow sensing devices shall be testable without draining the boiler system. - Delay functions incorporated in any flow-sensing device require pre-approval by the code official.
+Approved delay functions shall be installed in accordance with the manufacturer's instructions. - C. For steam and power hot-water boilers.
+Every steam or power hot-water boiler shall be equipped with two low-water cutoff devices.
 The lower of the two cutoffs shall be equipped with a manual reset device.
-This device shall be so located as to automatically cut off the fuel supply before the surface of the water falls below the lowest visible part of the water gauge glass.

-1. The manual reset device shall be mounted so that activation of the device does not damage the boiler or reset the device.

-2. The manual reset device shall be testable without draining the boiler system.

-3. Manually operated and power-actuated isolation valves between the low-water cutoff and the boiler are prohibited.
+This device shall be so located as to automatically cut off the fuel supply before the surface of the water falls below the lowest visible part of the water gauge glass. - 1.
+The manual reset device shall be mounted so that activation of the device does not damage the boiler or reset the device. - 2.
+The manual reset device shall be testable without draining the boiler system. - 3.
+Manually operated and power-actuated isolation valves between the low-water cutoff device and the boiler are prohibited.

-4. Delay functions incorporated in any low-water cut-off device requires pre-approval by the code official.
-Approved delay functions shall be installed in accordance with the manufacturer's instructions.

-5. In installations where two or more low-water cutoffs are installed, the cutoffs shall be separately piped where feasible.
+- Delay functions incorporated in any low-water cut-off device requires pre-approval by the code official.
+Approved delay functions shall be installed in accordance with the manufacturer's instructions. - 5.
+In installations where two or more low-water cutoff devices are installed, the cutoffs shall be separately piped where feasible.